Chapter 8 File Compression

 8.3.2 Extract

-, let us now extract files and folders from zip_example.zip
+Using unzip, let us now extract files and folders from zip_example.zip.

 zip -r myproject.zip myproject